plasma-group/pigi/packages/docs/src/spec/src/02-contracts/limbo-exit-predicate.rst

 One solution is *confirmation signatures*, in which Alice does not create a signature until she sees inclusion of the Bob ownership state.
 However, this has bad UX properties--for one, Alice has to wait until the next block before she can sign, which means she cannot simply send a signature and go offline.
 Further, it requires an out-of-protocol authentication process: how does the operator know to include the Bob ownership before Alice has signed?

 Limbo exits are a better way to solve this problem.
-They allow Alice to sign a transaction before the block is submitted, go offline, and have Bob recieve the coin at a later time, without reducing safety or extending the exit period.
+They allow Alice to sign a transaction before the block is submitted, go offline, and have Bob receive the coin at a later time, without reducing safety or extending the exit period.

 Intuitively, limbo exits work by allowing Alice to exit her ownership state *on Bob's behalf*.
 A limbo-compatible ownership predicate allows Alice to exit her ownership state "to Bob."
 Once she does this, the ``finalizeExit`` call will send the money to Bob instead of Alice.
 So, if Alice agrees to a limbo exit, it cannot be deprecated by her spend to Bob.